Advice

 If you find a property in the right area, for the right price and you’re ready to make a rental offer, you’ll need to present your short-term rental idea to the landlord.
 As we said before, try to address their concerns before they have a chance to air them.
 Reassure them that you’ll take out rental insurance, that you won’t rent to under 21s, and that you will be on-site for check-in if these apply to you.

-If you get the green light from the landlord, then you’re well on your way to completing the rental arbitrage process.
-Now all you have to do is furnish, insure, prepare and list your property on whichever short-term rental site that you prefer.
+If you get the green light from the landlord, you’re well on completing the rental arbitrage process.
+Now all you have to do is furnish, insure, prepare, and list your property on whichever short-term rental site you prefer.

 Analyze Airbnb Data with Markets by DPGO